umar601/Train-Management-System-Railway-Management-System-OOP-Project-C-Project-s/README.md

 Passenger Management: Store and manage passenger information securely.
-Reporting: Generate reports on various aspects of the railway operations. this is complete.
+Reporting: Generate reports on various aspects of the railway operations. this is complete. we use all concepts of oop to implement this .